Arachnacein/App/README.md

 </p>
 <p align="">
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the meantime, I decided to start designing my own application.
 It was supposed to automate the processes I previously had to calculate and manage manually.
   Additionally, I wanted it to be simple to use and include the functionalities I needed.
-The best part is that I can design and implement features myself.
+The best part is that I can design and implement features by myself.
   Without much hesitation, I began creating this application.
 </p>
 <br>